jtyard/QFT2022/BenZvi.md

 Gaiotto-Witten, Hilburn-Yoo.
 Boundary conditions and interfaces - i.e. BC for a product group can be seen as an interface between them.

-Examples come from quantizations of hyperkahler G/G^v spaces.
+Examples come from quantizations of hyperkahler G/Gv spaces.
 3d A/B model coupled to 4d.

 Hamiltonian action of G on M holomorphic symplectic, graded Hamiltonian action on g*.
 Leads to Gaiotto Lagrangian:

 Bun_G,M = jets of G-bundles + 1-form valued section

-Image of Bun_G,M -> T*Bun_G defines Lagrangian in the moduli space of Higgs bundles and underlies a BAA brane in A_G(Sig).
+Image of Bun_G,M -> T^*Bun_G defines Lagrangian in the moduli space of Higgs bundles and underlies a BAA brane in A_G(Sig).
 Spectral Gaiotto Lagrangian: BBB brane on Loc_Gv
 Loc_Gv,Mv = Gv-loc systems + flat section of Mv-bundle.

-Loc_Gv,Mv -> T*[1]Loc_Gv (quantization is coherent sheav on Loc_Gv)
+Loc_Gv,Mv -> T*[1]Loc_Gv (quantization is coherent sheaf on Loc_Gv)

-Simplest example: O_Loc, Mv = pt (Neumann) i.e. Gamma_Loc(-1) (functor of taking global sections of cohere sheaves) <-> Hitchin section of the Hitchin integrable system = Whittaker sheaf in the GL literature, or has to do with principle Nahm pole BC in Witten
+Simplest example: O_Loc, Mv = pt (Neumann) i.e. Gamma_Loc(-1) (functor of taking global sections of coherent sheaves) <-> Hitchin section of the Hitchin integrable system = Whittaker sheaf in the GL literature, or has to do with principle Nahm pole BC in Witten

-M = T*G//_psi N for a nondegenerate character psi of the group of upper triangular matrices.
+M = T^*G//_psi N for a nondegenerate character psi of the group of upper triangular matrices.

 Davide had an insight: move to a trivial point in the moduli space where the gauge group breaks down to a torus.
 Then you have the abelian theory on one side and the original one on the other.
 N is not a brane: it is just a displacement of the D3-branes.